vectordotdev/vector/rfcs/2021-08-06-8619-framing-and-codecs-sources.md

 not possible to cleanly separate these stages into "framing" and "codec" responsibilities.
 This limits what codecs can do, e.g. applying framing after decoding/decompression would not be possible as there are no means to "go back" to the framing stage.

 However, the proposed solution is still strictly better than the status quo, as it provides a consistent interface.
+The proposed changes don't conflict with building more general codecs on the topology level in the future.
+The decoders could be wrapped in a transform-like structure if we recognize a demand for this feature.

 # Alternatives Considered